DanielPollithy/danielpollithy.github.io/_posts/2018-03-23-principal-components-analysis.md

 ## Principal components analysis with numpy

 The first section of the deeplearningbook aims to refresh basic knowledge about linear algebra.
-Only the most imortant concepts to understand machine learning were covered.
+Only the most important concepts to understand machine learning were covered.
 New for me (or I just did not remember from university were):

  - **Frobenius norm:** We use norms to measure the size of a vector (like L¹ or L²) and with the Frobenius norm one can measure the size of a matrix.
  - **Singular value decomposition:** This decomposition has the same goal as the **eigenvalue decomposition** but it works on every real matrix and does not have that many prerequisites.